 Why We Need Discipline

-Children need to learn that living within the boundaries God has given both protects them and also allows them to frees flourishing.
+Children need to learn that living within the boundaries God has given both protects them and frees them to experience flourishing.

 So, when Penny next moved toward the frayed edges of the carpet, Adam gave her a swat on her bottom.
 Penny cried, and as he picked up his daughter to comfort her, Adam’s sensitive heart hurt; this was his first use of the rod.
 Disciplining their daughter was not something Adam and Abigail had looked forward to, but they loved their little girl, and they knew disciplining her was necessary for her safety.
 Thankfully, Penny took to her parents’ correction quickly.
 After that first experience of corporal punishment, Penny only repeated her offense once.
 The pain of a second swat somehow made chewing the carpet less tempting.